vsouza/awesome-ios/README.md

  * [Onboard](https://github.com/mamaral/Onboard) - Easily create a beautiful and engaging onboarding experience with only a few lines of code.
  * [EAIntroView](https://github.com/ealeksandrov/EAIntroView) - Highly customizable drop-in solution for introduction views.
  * [MYBlurIntroductionView](https://github.com/MatthewYork/MYBlurIntroductionView) - A super-charged version of MYIntroductionView for building custom app introductions and tutorials.
- * [BWWalkthrough](https://github.com/ariok/BWWalkthrough) - A class to build custom walkthroughs for your iOS App.
+ * [BWWalkthrough](https://github.com/ariok/BWWalkthrough) - A class to build custom walkthroughs for your iOS App. :large_orange_diamond:
  * [GHWalkThrough](https://github.com/GnosisHub/GHWalkThrough) - A UICollectionView backed drop-in component for introduction views.
  * [ICETutorial](https://github.com/icepat/ICETutorial) - A nice tutorial like the one introduced in the Path 3.X App.
  * [JazzHands](https://github.com/IFTTT/JazzHands) - Jazz Hands is a simple keyframe-based animation framework for UIKit.
 Animations can be controlled via gestures, scroll views, KVO, or ReactiveCocoa.